Marooned1000/jtl/README.md

 Web site: https://github.com/Marooned202/jtl
 E-mail: bentahar at ciise.concordia.ca,
-              ehkasl at gmail.com, faisalalsaqqar1 at gmail.com
+              faisalalsaqqar1 at gmail.com, ehkasl at gmail

 Copyright 2014 JTT.
 All rights reserved.
 JTT and its use are subject to copyright, trademark, patent and/or laws.